 You may contribute a paid-up policy that you or your heirs no longer need by naming “The Memorial Foundation of The Germanna Colonies in Virginia, Inc.” as the irrevocable owner and beneficiary.

 In this manner there may be an immediate tax deduction and a reduction in the total amount of your taxable estate.
-Life insurance proceeds pass immediately to the Germanna Foundation without delay of probate or estate handling.
+Life insurance proceeds pass immediately to Historic Germanna without delay of probate or estate handling.

 Even if your life insurance policy is not paid-up, if it has an immediate surrender value, you may derive an immediate benefit by giving.
-The Germanna Foundation will then obtain the current value from your insurance company.
+Historic Germanna will then obtain the current value from your insurance company.